 2-3 outfits is ideal for the time allowed

-Leave your wallet, keys, and phones out of your pockets
+Leave wallets, keys, and phones out of pockets

 Leave smart watches and ponytail holders off your wrists